18F/18f.gsa.gov/_posts/2018-10-16-exploring-a-new-way-to-make-eligibility-rules-easier-to-implement.md

 - ed-mullen
 tags:
 - health and human services
-excerpt: "Here at 18F, we've worked with many talented and dedicated civil servants who deliver critical services to residents across the country.
-The challenge is that when federal agencies issue a policy change, say income eligibility guidelines, that policy gets communicated down to the states as text on the Federal Register or via PDF.
-This translation of federal policy into many state systems, with many technology partners in between, creates opportunities for implementation errors.
-Given all this duplicative effort and the corresponding risk we got to thinking about opportunities for improvement."
+excerpt: "When federal agencies issue a policy change, say income eligibility guidelines, that policy gets communicated down to the states as text on the Federal Register or via PDF.
+This translation of federal policy into many state systems creates opportunities for implementation errors."
 image: /assets/blog/eligibility-rules-policy/eligibility-rules-policy.jpg
 ---